bradcerasani/bradcerasani.me/entries/Creative-Styling-of-Visited-Links.md

 ## Wrap-Up

-We've managed to provide an interesting visual style for visited links without sacrificing user privacy or relying on Javascript.
-The only limitations with this method are style based; this technique lends itself well to modern flat web design.
+With pure CSS we've created an interesting visual style for visited links without sacrificing user privacy or relying on Javascript.
+Kickass!